 Join us in creating your own carbon farming incentive scheme to help farmers combat climate change and reduce emissions from food production.

-With the support of the European Union and in collaboration with leading food producers, AgriCircle is currently building a platform for the reduction and elimination of greenhouse gases with automated certification processes.
+In collaboration with leading food producers, AgriCircle is currently building a platform for the reduction and elimination of greenhouse gases with automated certification processes.
 The aim is to simplify the exchange of carbon certificates within the supply chain using standard interfaces.

 The measurement and monitoring method developed by AgriCircle serves as the basis for carbon monitoring in the field and is already being used in several European countries.
 The method can be combined with complementary models for the determination of GHG and integrated into existing processes.